What is IFT Physiotherapy? Uses, Benefits & How It Works for Pain Relief

-It gives a soothing and pain-relieving effect when applied, it is typically applied for 10-20 minutes duration.
-In this article, we will try to understand what is interferential therapy?
+It gives a soothing and pain-relieving effect when applied.
+It is typically applied for a 10-20 minute duration.
+In this article, we will try to understand what interferential therapy is.
 How it is applied and how it helps to relieve pain.

 This is because direct current and low-frequency alternating current above 1kHz face high resistance in the outer layer of the skin.
 As a result, treating deeper structures can be quite painful because a large cutaneous current is required for adequate current to flow deeply.